TimeLineAnnotator/desktop/README.md

    - Hierarchy: nested and leveled units organized in arbitrally complex hierarchical structures
    - Marker: simple labeled markers to indicate discrete events
    - Beat: beat and measure markers with support to numbering
+ - Controlling playback by clicking on timeline units
+ - Multiple attributes linked to each timeline units
  - Video file support
  - Customizable metadata can be attached to files
  - Creation of unlimited number of timelines
- - Timeline edition during playback
+ - Easy timeline edition during playback
- - Timeline hiding
- - Export segments of audio
+ - Timelines can be temporarily hidden
+ - Audio of hierarchy unit can be exported separatedly

 ## Planned features